-Generally, PIM solutions store all the required information regarding the product, including description, configuration, taxation, composition, technical information, hardware version and other types of accompanying information.
-As an addition, it can also store rich media files (such as images, videos or documents regarding the product).
+Generally, PIM solutions store all the required information on the product, including description, configuration, taxation, composition, technical information, hardware version and other types of accompanying information.
+As an addition, it can also store rich media files (such as images, videos or documents on the product).

 Who uses PIM systems?
 What areas have a better fit for it?

 When to use and when not to use PIM?